 Surface Water/Stormwater.
 Operations under Alternative 1 would result in minor increase in impervious area, which would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-However, existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic area topography.
+This increase would be minor and would be accommodated by stormwater infrastructure, and stormwater flow paths would continue to mimic area topography.
 Examples of stormwater infrastructure LID measures are described below.

-Alternative 1 at South Finegayan would incorporate LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail above under NCTS Finegayan.
+Alternative 1 at South Finegayan would also include the incorporation of LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail above under NCTS Finegayan.
 Selected IMPs would reduce flow peaks, intercept flows resulting from all levels of rainfall intensities, and provide water quality treatment.
 The combination of LID technologies and compliance with federal and GovGuam regulations would ensure that less than significant impacts to the storm drainage system and nearby receiving water bodies would result from Alternative 1.
 Alternative 1 would be conducted in accordance with all applicable orders, laws, and regulations, including the preparation and implementation of a SWPPP, SWMP, and SPCC Plan that would control runoff and minimize potential leaks and spills.
 Implementation of these protective measures would minimize potential impacts of runoff, spills, and leaks.
 Therefore, operations associated with Alternative 1 at South Finegayan would result in less than significant impacts to surface water.

 Groundwater.
-Under Alternative 1 at South Finegayan, proposed operations would follow the surface water protection measures identified above in the surface water section, which would serve to protect groundwater quality.
-Specifically, implementation of LID measures, and the provisions of the SWPPP and associated erosion control activities, as well as compliance with compliance with federal and GovGuam regulations would ensure that the surface water flowing into the groundwater recharge wells and infiltration basins would be of acceptable quality.
+Under Alternative 1 at South Finegayan, proposed operations would be in compliance with the water protection measures identified in the surface water section above during operations, which would also protect the quality of the underlying NGLA groundwater.
 Therefore, operations associated with Alternative 1 at South Finegayan would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Following construction, alterations to the watershed such as increased runoff could potentially result in direct and indirect effects that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
-These effects would be minimized by following surface water protection measures identified in the surface water section above and complying with all applicable orders, laws, and regulations.
+Following construction, alterations to the watershed such as increased runoff could potentially result in direct and indirect impacts that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
+These effects would be minimized by complying with all applicable orders, laws, and regulations.
 In addition, the planning process would be conducted in conjunction with the WPC.
 The project would also incorporate published guidance documents including but not limited to the Clean Water Action Plan, Protection and Restoring Guam's Waters, and the northern Watershed Restoration Strategy.
 Therefore, operations associated with Alternative 1 at South Finegayan would result in less than significant impacts to nearshore waters.